sujithq/hugo-academic/content/post/SetupBlazorDevEnv/index.md

 projects: []
 ---

-This guide helps you setting up your [Blazor](https://blazor.net/) development environment without messing up your current development machine with beta releases.
+This guide helps you set up your [Blazor](https://blazor.net/) development environment without messing up your current development machine with beta releases.

 We will use these tools